All Projects Are Possible

 Our Focus

 The Board’s focus is strictly limited to two goals.
 First, we are committed to the purchase and overall management of the park land under the rules applicable to our non-profit status,(501(c)(3).
 Secondly, as title-holders to the land, we are legally bound to oversee any project or activity that takes place there.
 This means the adherence to County, State, and Federal laws and regulations are ultimately our responsibility.
-These two goals constitute our commitment to park.
+These two goals constitute our commitment to the Park.

 Developing any project beyond the basic needs for the land as a whole is out of our scope.
-This is where Park Use Advocates are encouraged to step in and make their dreams come true
+This is where Park Use Advocates are encouraged to step in and make their dreams come true.

 Project Guidelines